 dotnet run

-Once the project runs, open the Swagger page in a browser by going to https://localhost:<PORT>/swagger/index.html
+To Use swagger, open the Swagger page in a browser by going to https://localhost:<PORT>/swagger/index.html

 .